top of page

 The original recipe for Atholl Brose is unknown, but the variations reflect the details of the legend; each clan had its story and recipe.
 Still, Atholl Brose is considered one of the first recorded whisky cocktails.

 The traditional drink has been consumed since and is often served to visiting monarchs.
 King George IV was fond of the drink after his 1822 visit to Scotland.
 It was said that “during dinner, the King drank two glasses of Atholl brose, which had become his Majesty’s most common beverage at the table, and to which he declared himself partial."
 Twenty years later, the young Queen Victoria and her husband, Prince Albert, tasted the beverage during their visit to the grounds of Dunkeld Castle.
-It was said that the best honey was used to make their drink, but sadly it was more of a syrup than a drink.
+It was said that the best honey was used to make their drink, but sadly, it was more of a syrup than a drink.

 Older recipes for Atholl Brose are more of a dessert than a drink.
 Modern-day, it is a delicious aromatic beverage often made up of whisky, heather, honey, cream, and oatmeal.
 The cousin to Atholl Brose is Carolans Irish Cream (1973) and Bailey's Irish Cream (1974), a blend of Irish Whisky, cream, and cocoa.

-One of the steps of this recipe is seeping oats for two days in the Drambuie.
+One of the steps in this recipe is to seep oats for two days in the Drambuie.
 Of course, toss the oats if your ultimate goal is to make the drink.
 However, you can turn the drunken oats into a cookie with just a few extra steps.
 AGAIN IT IS WORTH IT.
 The soft oatcake pairs beautifully with the beverages, and if you want to go one step further... turn some of the drink into a whip.
 I know this doesn't sound very easy, but it is not, and I will walk you through it.

 Enjoy!